A comprehensive National Surveillance programme to assess the extent of the Mycoplasma bovis infection in the New Zealand beef sector involves:

-Cattle are also being sampled at meat processing plants and a national feedlot.
+Cattle are sampled during routine farm management procedures and tested for M. bovis.
+Cattle are also sampled at meat processing plants and a national feedlot.

 While we are confident that M. bovis is not widespread in beef breeding or stud herds in New Zealand, it is very important that we carry out surveillance to make sure and to help provide confidence in the future, that we are free from the disease.

 Herds are not being tested because we think they are infected.

 We're looking outside the known network of infected farms to confirm that the infection has not become widespread in the beef sector.